Probing the Schwarzschild black hole immersed in a dark matter halo through astrophysical tests: Constrains on the parameters of the dark matter halo through the astrophysical quasiperiodic oscillations

 \section{Constrains on the parameters of the dark matter halo through the astrophysical quasiperiodic oscillations}

 In this section, we constrain the dark matter halo density $\rho_s$ and halo radius $r_s$ using MCMC analysis based on observational data from four QPO sources.
 The validated observational data for these sources are listed in Table~\ref{Table 1}.
-We employ the forced resonance model to describe the upper and lower frequencies, which are expressed in this model as~\cite{Deligianni2021,Banerjee_2022,Shaymatov23ApJ}:
+To describe the upper and lower QPO frequencies, we consider three geodesic QPO models --- forced resonance (FR), relativistic precession (RP), and epicyclic resonance (ER) --- with their respective frequency relations summarized in Table~\ref{tab:models}.

 We use the Python package the \textit{emcee}, which implements Markov Chain Monte Carlo (MCMC) sampling, to find the best-fit values of the dark matter halo density $\rho_s$ and scale radius $r_s$~\cite{Foreman_Mackey_2013}.
 Bayes' theorem yields the posterior probability distribution